NIH Guidelines

 Inclusion of Women and Minorities

 NIH policy states that all NIH-funded clinical research must include women and members of racial and ethnic minority groups and their subpopulations.
 The NIH Director may make an exception to this policy if the investigator offers a clear and compelling rationale and justification for not including them.
-The investigator must establish to the satisfaction of the relevant Institute or Center director that inclusion is inappropriate with respect to the subjects’ health or to the purpose of the research.
+The investigator must establish to the satisfaction of the relevant institute or center director that inclusion is inappropriate with respect to the subjects’ health or to the purpose of the research.
 Cost is not an acceptable reason for exclusion of women and minorities except when the study would duplicate data from other sources.
 Women of childbearing potential should not routinely be excluded from participating in clinical research.
 This policy applies to research subjects of all ages in all NIH-supported clinical research studies.

-When preparing applications or technical proposals, investigators conducting NIH-defined clinical research must describe their plans for inclusion, justify exclusions, and provide an enrollment form breaking down the planned sample by sex and gender, race, and ethnicity, as explained in G.500 Section 2.4 of the General Application Guide for NIH and Other PHS Agencies.
+When preparing applications or technical proposals, investigators conducting NIH-defined clinical research must describe their plans for inclusion, justify exclusions, and provide an enrollment form breaking down the planned sample by sex or gender, race, and ethnicity, as explained in G.500 Section 2.4 of the General Application Guide for NIH and Other PHS Agencies.
 In addition, investigators’ annual progress reports must include updates on enrollment progress.

 For example, prior research might suggest that men and women respond to an intervention in ways that measurably and differentially affect their health or well-being.
-In this case, the investigators must design the Phase III clinical trial to answer two primary questions—one pertaining to men and the other pertaining to women, with a sample size adequately powered for each.
+In this case, the investigators must design the NIH-defined Phase III clinical trial to answer two primary questions—one pertaining to men and the other pertaining to women, with a sample size adequately powered for each.
 The application must include plans for how the investigators will evaluate any potential group differences.
 Further information about what constitutes a valid analysis and policy requirements is available in the full policy statement.

 NIH does not require analyses by sex or gender if the prior data give compelling evidence that no clinically relevant differences can be expected in the intervention effects by sex or gender.
 Nonetheless, NIH strongly encourages inclusion of both women and men in the trial and analyses by sex or gender.

-If prior studies neither support nor negate the possibility of significant differences in intervention effects by sex or gender, the Phase III clinical trial must enroll sufficient numbers of women and men to provide valid data analyses on the effects of the intervention by sex or gender.
+If prior studies neither support nor negate the possibility of significant differences in intervention effects by sex or gender, the NIH-defined Phase III clinical trial must enroll sufficient numbers of women and men to provide valid data analyses on the effects of the intervention by sex or gender.
 Although encouraged by NIH, the study’s investigators will not be required to enroll the number of participants necessary to provide high statistical power for these comparisons.

 Inclusion of Pregnant Women in Clinical Research

 NIH strongly encourages including pregnant women in clinical research in all circumstances in which their inclusion is scientifically valid and ethically permissible.
-The 2019-2023 Trans-NIH Strategic Plan for Women’s Health Research describes this issue in detail in Goal 1:

 Legal authority for including pregnant women in clinical research is found at 45 CFR 46, Subpart B. As suggested by its title, Additional Protections for Pregnant Women, Human Fetuses and Neonates Involved in Research, Subpart B itemizes protections and requirements for including pregnant women in clinical research.
 The two primary conditions are: